freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-about-speculation-and-requests/67f519febaeacd154eb0f9f1.md

 # --explanation--

-`Vigilant` significa estar atento e cauteloso para detectar possíveis ameaças.Por exemplo:
+`Vigilant` significa estar atento e cauteloso para detectar possíveis ameaças.
+Por exemplo:

 - `The IT team is always vigilant when monitoring the network.` - A equipe de TI permanece alerta e cuidadosa ao verificar a rede.